opst/knitfab/README.md

 > For example, in the case of colima, `ca.crt` should place `/etc/docker/certs.d/...` *IN COLIMA*.
 > You may need to `colima ssh` and copy the file.
 >

+#### Port Forwarding

+`minikube` cluster of dev-cluster cannot be reached from host machine directly.
+To use `knit` command or push images to in-cluster repository, port-forwarding is needed.

+`./dev-cluster/connect` does port-forwarding.

+Knitfab API is exposed at `${YOUR-IPADDR}:30803` and image registry is exposed at `${YOUR-IPADDR}:30503`.
+For detail, read log of `./dev-cluster/connect`.

 #### `./dev-cluster/knitctl.sh`